 When is the research happening?

-The project will run for eleven months in 2020 and 2021.
+The project will run from January 2020 to June 2021.
 On-ground field surveys will commence during the spring when the breeding choruses of many amphibian species can be detected.